JamyJones/Pastebin2/paste.md

-To create a simple Webpack project that compiles your JavaScript files and generates the necessary template files, follow these steps.
-This setup will ensure that your project is recognized by Node.js and uses the latest versions of Webpack and a minifier.
+To create a simple Webpack project that includes only the necessary files and configurations, follow these steps:

 ### Step 1: Initialize Your Project